owntech-foundation/examples/TWIST/DC_DC/interleaved/README.md

 This example will implement interleaved operation using the two legs of the TWIST.

-!!! attention Are you ready to start ?
+!!! warning "Are you ready to start ?"
-    Before you can run this example, you must have successfully gone through our [getting started](https://docs.owntech.org/core/docs/environment_setup/).
+    Before you can run this example, you must have successfully gone through our [getting started](https://docs.owntech.org/latest/core/docs/environment_setup/).

 ## Hardware setup and requirements